atavakoli/angular-join/README.md

 angular-join
 ============

-An AngularJS service providing RDBMS `JOIN` functionality for JavaScript arrays.
+An AngularJS service providing RDBMS `JOIN` & `GROUP BY` functionality for JavaScript arrays.

 Installation
 ------------